-Jane Brockman's concert music is influenced by her experience working in the media of dance and film, as well as the formal structure of academia.
+Jane Brockman's concert music is influenced by her experience composing for dance and film, as well as the formal structure of academia.

 Raised in upstate New York, Brockman was the first woman to earn a Doctorate in Music Composition in the 150-year history of the University of Michigan, Ann Arbor.
 She also studied in Paris with Max Deutsch on a Fulbright/ Alliance Française fellowship and in Vienna on a Rackham Prize fellowship.
 She has been awarded honors and fellowships from the MacDowell Colony (3 years), the State of Connecticut, Meet the Composer, and the Composers Conference (directed by Mario Davidovsky).
 Her first orchestra piece won the Sigvald Thompson Prize for orchestral composition.
 Brockman's mentors include Pulitzer Prize winners Leslie Bassett and Ross Lee Finney, as well as George Balch Wilson, Wallace Berry and Eugene Kurtz.

-Brockman taught music theory and composition at the University of Connecticut, Storrs for 9 years, where she founded the University's Computer Music Studio and produced electronic music concerts.
+Brockman taught music theory and composition at the University of Connecticut, Storrs, where she founded the University's Computer Music Studio and produced electronic music concerts.
 She has also been on the faculties of the Hartt School of Music/the University of Hartford, the University of Rhode Island and the University of Michigan.
 She was one of four composers selected nationally for a Sundance Institute Film Composers' Lab fellowship, working with Henry Mancini, Bruce Broughton, Alan Silvestri, David Newman and the Utah Symphony.

 Afterward, she left her tenured professorship at the University of Connecticut to freelance as a composer in the Los Angeles area, scoring films and television, as well as writing concert music.